tardate/LittleArduinoProjects/ESP32/GettingStarted/README.md

 ![ide_board_manager](./assets/ide_board_manager.png?raw=true)

 With that done, it is possible to select "ESP32 Dev Module" from the `Tools > Board` menu, and the examples will change accordingly.
+Compiling programs with this configuration is actually using [Arduino core for the ESP32](https://github.com/espressif/arduino-esp32).

 ### Programming Wifi Scanner